The Mughal Harem

 The Mughal Harem is a book by historian K.S.
 Lal published in 1988 about the Mughal Harem.
-Scholars perceive the work as communal propaganda, intended to exoticize the harem.
+The book has been praised for its description of the harem's internal dynamics, but has also been criticized for focusing on the sexual role of the harem and as anti-Muslim propaganda.

 Contents

 Based on contemporary sources, Lal studies queens, princesses, dancing girls, and slaves who belonged to Mughal harem from 15th to 18th century.
 The political roles of Nur Jahan, Jahanara and Roshanara are described in detail.
+The ladies were kept beside lawfully wedded wives for the sole purpose of sexual enjoyment by the Mughal emperors.
+Moreover, no one was allowed to enter the harem except the emperor himself which primarily created the dearth of physical evidence.
+Women played a vital role in the Mughal dynasty due to the diverse religio-political society of India.
+Additionally, women were used to exchange as a gift by the Mughal emperors.